yocomplex/findingShadeAtUNLV/README.md

 unit of stamina left that gives you energy to buy a passion fruit ice tea at Starbucks.

 Credits:
-Shoutout to my professor, Dr. James Andro Vasko, for creating this fun project.
+Shoutout to my professor, Dr. James Andro Vasko, for assigning this fun project.
 I enjoyed creating the main file that gives you a simulation of getting from the TBE to the SU within one unit of stamina(if possible).
 This program was designed to use adjacency lists, hashmaps, and a Depth First Search type of traversal.

 How to:
 You run the program with the main file using linux file redirection.
-In the terminal you use, "main.out < <input#>.txt" Note that the input text files are numbered from 1-6 so change the "#" to the corresponding input you want to use.
+In the terminal you use, "./a.out < <input#>.txt" Note that the input text files are numbered from 1-6 so change the "#" to the corresponding input you want to use.